By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 An experiment is going around the world

-Twelve years ago, the two Harvard psychologists Christopher Chabris and Daniel Simons conducted this experiment.
-It was only through the tremendous response that this work has come that scientists have come to realize that they have come up against a "fundamental operating principle" of the human mind.
+Harvard psychologists Christopher Chabris and Daniel Simons conducted this experiment over twelve years ago.
+It was only through the tremendous response that this work received that the scientists slowly realized that they had come across a "basic principle of operation" of the human mind.

 No flattering, however.
 Because through their experiment they have proved that our perceptive ability can not be so far when we overlook a black gorilla in a video.
 We get to see what is happening in front of our nose.
 But, according to the researchers, all this is just an illusion.
 The illusion of attention.